ciubotarum/learning-path/databases/learndatabase.md

 ```sh
 DROP DATABASE name_of_database;
 ```
-3. To put tables in database (to can use it)
+1. To put tables in database/schema (to can use it)
 ```sh
 USE name_of_database;
 ```